Family Medicine Residency

 Education

 The resident participates in the Family Practice Journal Club, board review and case presentations.
-There are additional lectures held twice daily, and residents also participate in teaching first and second year medical students.
+There are additional lectures held twice daily, and residents also participate in teaching/mentoring medical students.

 - 4-hour dedicated FM didactics Thursday afternoons

-- 7 a.m. and 12 p.m. hour-long FM lectures Mondays and Thursday
+- 7 a.m. and 12 p.m. hour-long FM lectures Mondays and Thursdays

 Didactic topics include: